aojunzz/NM-sparsity/README.md

 ## Why N:M sparsity?

-Sparse is divided into structured sparsity and unstructured sparsity.
+Sparse Networks is divided into structured sparsity and unstructured sparsity.
 Among them, unstructured sparseness can remove network parameters at any position, which is called fine-grained sparsity.
 Unstructured sparseness can often achieve a higher sparsity ratio and maintain the accuracy of the model, but it is difficult to achieve The acceleration effect is achieved in application scenarios.

 N:M sparsity is fine-grained structured network, which can maintain the advantages of both unstructured fine-grained sparsity and structured coarse-grained sparsity simultaneously.